-- When data is exchanged that is not subject to a legal or other restriction on its use.
+- When data are exchanged that is not subject to a legal or other restriction on its use.

 - If a research subject signs a consent authorization form that authorizes data sharing with the recipient, a DUA is not needed.

-- When de-identified data is exchanged for research purposes under a subcontract or other form of agreement with the recipient.
+- When de-identified data are exchanged for research purposes under a subcontract or other form of agreement with the recipient.
 "De-identified data" as used here has the meaning attributed in HIPAA.

 Do I need to make a MyRA DUA submission for NCBI dbGaP requests?

 Yes, in addition to completing the NCBI dbGaP Data Access Application, investigators must initiate Office of Sponsored Programs review of the Project by submitting a MyRA DUA request.
 In doing so, investigators should select “NCI dbGaP” when prompted to upload an agreement draft.

 What is required for an NCBI dbGaP Project Renewal or Project Closeout?